 My study of the Enneagram System of Personality began in 1995.
 I’m certified as an Enneagram Professional Trainer (EPTP program) and my training includes the Enneagram Intensive, Foundations of Spiritual Method, Subtypes, and the Enneagram Typing Process.
 While living in San Francisco, California, I participated in numerous narrative tradition panels with facilitators including Helen Palmer and Peter O’Hanrahan.

 You can hear about how I became a Kundalini Yoga instructor here.
+The Huffington Post did a feature about my journey to Greece here.
+Or you can read the summary below. 🙂

 I spent most of my career as a Certified Public Accountant (US CPA) working in the Silicon Valley/San Francisco Bay Area.
 I began my own consulting practice in 1997 and worked in the technology start-up and venture capital industries as a Controller and CFO.
 Then in 2012, I decided to move to Athens, Greece.